infiniticio/docs.infinitic.io/src/pages/docs/introduction/terminology.md

 ## Workers

 Workers are applications that run [services](#service).
 A worker embeds an Apache Pulsar's consumer listening the topics dedicated to each service it implements.
-When receiving the instruction to run a task, the worker deserializes the input, trigger the task procesing, and return the result to Pulsar in a JSON serialized format.
+When receiving the instruction to run a task, the worker deserializes the input, trigger the task processing, and return the result to Pulsar in a JSON serialized format.
 Workers are stateless, meaning they don't store any data permanently, and can be scaled to meet demand.
 Workers also catch any [task](#task) failure, and manage retries,  ensuring that your distributed tasks are executed seamlessly.

 ![Workers](/img/concept-worker@2x.png)